Updated: December 2012

 I think the information here is already quite complicated, so I won’t bother trying to explain things like scanning methods and pixel aspect ratios in detail.

-Hopefully, you know the necessary information (resolution, pixel aspect ratio, TV system and scanning method) about your video files lready.
+Hopefully, you know the necessary information (resolution, pixel aspect ratio, TV system and scanning method) about your video files already.
 You can find these details in your camera’s specifications.
 If necessary, you can download a free multi-media analyzer like Media Info (mediaarea.net/en/MediaInfo) AVIcodec (http://avicodec.duby.info/).
+If you are using CS6, you can have the programme automatically select a project setting to match you original video.
+After choosing a project name, you will be asked to select Sequence Settings.
+Select cancel.
+When Premiere Pro opens, import the video into the project and drag one of the files into the timeline.
+A new sequence is created and this sequence should already match your existing video.

 In Premiere Pro CS3, when you open a new project, you are asked to select project settings.
 In CS4 to C66 , it is a two step process: project settings followed by sequence settings.
 To simplify matters, I will just use the term ‘project settings’ for all versions.